melissa-hay/MySQL/README.md

 **Semantics of SQL `SELECT` and `GROUP BY`**
 1. Evaluate `FROM` Clause first
+2. Evaluate the JOIN
-2. Evaluate `WHERE` clause
+3. Evaluate `WHERE` clause
-3.	`GROUP BY` by the attributes a1, …, ak
+4.	`GROUP BY` by the attributes a1, …, ak
-4. Apply condition C2 to each group (may have aggregates)
+5.	`HAVING` clause: Apply condition C2 to each group (may have aggregates)
     - `HAVING` is evaluated after `GROUP BY`
-5.	`SElECT` statement: Compute aggregates
+6.	`SElECT` statement: Compute aggregates
-6.	`ORDER BY` clause and return the result
+7.	`ORDER BY` clause and return the result

 # `HAVING` clause